pbearne/wp-author-avatars/readme.txt

 = 1.9.2 =
-Added aa_user_show_last_post_type flister to aloow setting of post type for last post link
+Added aa_user_show_last_post_type flister to aloow setting of post type for last post link added defaulted to author page if no last post is returned

 = 1.9 =
 fixed problem with WP 4.4 and widgets not saving